CovertRob/LS-Backend-Core/PY110/lesson_3/21_pedac.md

   - return the total value of the hand

 - **define update_game_board_with_cards function** - takes in board, card argument, and string argument specifying dealer or player and updates the board dict data structure with the card or cards
-  - iterate through the card or cards
-    - *IF* card is an ace, use function determine_ace_value to determine the value
   - add them to the associated data structure (player or dealer) in the board data structure

 - **define initialize_deck function** - creates a deck of 52 cards, does NOT initially shuffle them
   - *SET* an empty list